 - Bare-metal software development examples that illustrate armcc managed builder, bare-metal debug, performance optimization, and measurement techniques.
 The files are located in the archive file, examples\directory\Bare-metal\examples.zip. - Bare-metal example projects for supported boards that demonstrate board connection and basic debug into on-chip RAM.
 The files are located in the archive file, examples\directory\Bare-metal\boards\examples.zip. - ARM Linux examples that illustrate build, debug, and performance analysis of simple C/C++ console applications, shared libraries, and multi-threaded applications.
 These examples run on a Real-Time System Model (RTSM) that is preconfigured to boot ARM Linux.
 The files are located in the archive file, examples\directory\Linux\examples.zip. - Optional packages with source files, libraries, and prebuilt images for running the examples.
-These can be downloaded from the DS-5 Downloads page on the ARM website or from the DS-5 installation media. - Linux distribution project with header files and libraries for the purpose of rebuilding the ARM Linux examples.
-The files are located in the archive file, examples\directory\Linux\distribution\example.zip. - Linux SD card image for the BeagleBoard configured for DS-5.
-The files are located in the archive file, examples\directory\beagle.zip. - Linux SD card image for the BeagleBoard-xM configured for DS-5.
-The files are located in the archive file, examples\directory\beaglexm.zip.
+These can be downloaded from the DS-5 Downloads page on the ARM website. - Linux distribution project with header files and libraries for the purpose of rebuilding the ARM Linux examples. - Linux SD card image for the BeagleBoard configured for DS-5. - Linux SD card image for the BeagleBoard-xM configured for DS-5.